Corvus Systems: Corvus Concept

 In April 1982, Corvus launched a computer called the Corvus Concept.
 This was a Motorola 68000-based computer in a pizza-box case with a 15" full page display mounted on its top, the first that could be rotated between landscape and portrait modes.
 Changing display orientation did not require rebooting the computer - it was all automatic and seamless and selected by a mercury switch inside the monitor shell.
 The screen resolution was 720×560 pixels.
 Positioned vertically, the monitor displayed 72 rows by 91 columns of text; the horizontal resolution was 56 rows by 120 columns.

 The first version of the Concept came with 256 kB standard, and expanding the RAM to its maximum supported capacity of 1MB cost $995 at the time.
-The Concept was capable of using more RAM, and a simple hack provided up to 4MB.
+The Concept was capable of using more RAM, and a simple hack provided up to 4 MB.
 The failure of the Concept was mostly related to its lack of compatibility with the IBM PC, introduced the previous August.

 The Concept interface, though not a GUI, was a standardized text user interface that made heavy use of function keys.
 Application programs could contextually redefine these keys, and the current command performed by each key was displayed on a persistent status line at the bottom of the screen.
 The function keys were placed on the top row of the keyboard close to their onscreen representation.
 A crude "Paint" program was available for $395 that permitted a user to create simple bitmap graphics.
 These could be pasted into Corvus' word processing program called "Edword", which was quite powerful by the standards of the day; it was judged to be worth the cost of the system by itself.

-The operating system, called CCOS, was prompt driven, communicating with the user using full sentences such as Copy which file(s)? when the "Copy file" function key was pressed.
+The operating system, called CCOS, was prompt-driven, communicating with the user using full sentences such as Copy which file(s)? when the "Copy file" function key was pressed.
 The user would respond by typing the path of the file to be copied.
 The OS would then prompt for a destination path.
 Wildcard pattern matching was supporting using the * and ? characters.
 The OS supported pipes and "Exec files", which were similar to shell scripts.